arget13/arget13.github.io/_posts/2023-03-23-taking-a-leak.md

 create()
 create() # idx = 4, malloc() returns a pointer to chunk #2's header
 ```
 Now let's study what size we want that chunk to be.
 It is undeniable that we want a pointer to the libc, maybe we can't leak it but we'll see how to use it when we get it, ok?
-If we want a chunk with its `fwd` field pointing to the libc we need a chunk in a bin with circular linking, *i. e.* unsorted bin.
+If we want a chunk with its `fwd` field pointing to the libc we need a chunk in a bin with circular linking, *i. e.* **unsorted bin**.

 ## Grab my hand, son, I'm taking you to a better place, the unsorted bin
 Well, that's easy, we could use a size larger than the maximum for tcache, `0x410`, which is also larger than fastbin's, and prevent our chunk from going to either.
-But there's a slight problem, when we `free()` this chunk it will be checked if it's actually in use, and the way it knows it is by going to the next chunk in memory and seeing its PREV_INUSE bit.
-Now, our chunk plus a size of `0x410 - 0x8` will fall somewhere in the top chunk, where there will surely be a NULL pointer.
+But there's a slight problem, when we `free()` this chunk it will be checked if it's actually in use, and the way it knows it is by going to the next chunk in memory and seeing its `PREV_INUSE` bit.
 ```c
     nextchunk = chunk_at_offset(p, size);
     // ...
     if (__glibc_unlikely (!prev_inuse(nextchunk)))
       malloc_printerr ("double free or corruption (!prev)");
 ```
-We can solve this creating several chunks until one is placed there but, given that we can only create `0x20` sized chunks, that would take 32 allocations.
+Now, our chunk plus a size of `0x410 - 0x8` will fall somewhere in the top chunk, where there will surely be a NULL pointer.
+We can solve this by creating several chunks until one is placed there but, given that we can only create `0x20` sized chunks, that would take 32 allocations.
 And that's alright, the program limits us to 64 and we won't need many more, but I would rather keep things civilized and minimize the number of allocations.

 So what I'm going to do is use a size of `0xa0`, larger than maxfast, and to keep it from going to the tcache I'm going to fill the tcache.
 With a size of `0xa0` we only need four allocations, and one extra to separate our chunk from the top chunk (otherwise they would just be merged instead of having our chunk placed in the unsorted bin).

-One last thing, when a chunk is taken from the tcache its `key` field is set to NULL -which makes sense since that field is a measure to detect if a chunk is already free, duh.
+One last thing, when a chunk is taken from the tcache its `key` field is set to NULL —which makes sense since that field is a measure to detect if a chunk is already free, duh.
 ```c
 tcache_get (size_t tc_idx)
 {